UltraMessaging/um_kb/kb/ssl-patch.md

 The principle is to replace UM's OpenSSL libraries with your system's resident versions.
-It is assumed that the OpeSSL version resident on your system complies with your policies.
+It is assumed that the OpenSSL version resident on your system complies with your policies.

 Two examples will be given, one on a CentOS system and the other on Ubuntu.

 ### CentOS: UM 6.8 and Below

-1. Determine where your system stores the OpenSSl libraries.
+1. Determine where your system stores the OpenSSL libraries.
    ```
    $ ldd $(which ssh) | egrep libcrypto
            libcrypto.so.1.1 => /lib64/libcrypto.so.1.1 (0x00007facbd1ff000)